MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Action.md

 get-state-type
 --------------

 Queries the type of the state of this action.
 If the action is stateful, then this function returns the **Gnome::Glib::VariantType** of the state.
 This is the type of the initial value given as the state.
-All calls to `change-state()` must give a **N-GVariant** of this type and `get-state()` will return a **N-GVariant** of the same type.
+All calls to `change-state()` must give a **N-GObject** of this type and `get-state()` will return a **N-GObject** of the same type.
 If the action is not stateful, then this function will return an undefined type.
 In that case, `get-state()` will return undefined and you must not call `change-state()`.

 Returns: the state type, if the action is stateful